-Directorships held in other listed companies in the last 3 years: Key Petroleum Limited.
+Directorships held in other listed companies in the last 3 years: Key Petroleum Limited (resigned 30 September 2021).

 Mark Derriman, BSc (Hons), MappSc, MBA, MAIG RPGeo AICD

 Executive Director (appointed 24 May 2018)

 Mr Derriman was appointed General Manager overseeing operations of the Group on 22 February 2018 and subsequently appointed as Executive Director on 24 May 2018.